Altinn/altinn-studio-docs/content/teknologi/altinnstudio/development/handbook/test/postman/_index.md

 - Notice that the cookies AltinnStudioDesigner, AltinnStudioRuntime and i_like_gitea (among others) has been saved for the domain name you have logged in to.
   - For Chrome cookies can be found under settings -> advanced -> cookies -> see all.

-The two cookies AltinnStudioDesigner and AltinnStudioRuntime works as auth against the Designer and Runtime API, so if you are targeting a Designer API you should include the AltinnStudioDesigner cookie, along with the i_like_gitea cookie, and if you are targeting a runtime API the AltinnStudioRuntime cookie should be included.
+The two cookies AltinnStudioDesigner and AltinnStudioRuntime works as auth against the Designer and APP API respectively, so if you are targeting a Designer API you should include the AltinnStudioDesigner cookie, along with the i_like_gitea cookie, and if you are targeting a runtime API the AltinnStudioRuntime cookie should be included.
 Cookies are easily added to the postman requests under the slightly hidden cookies setting, see:

 ![Postman Cookies](postman-cookies.PNG?width=800)